Mistermoz/spotify-search/README.md

 # spotify-search
-Test Spotify
+##### This app use REST API of Spotify for search Artists, Albums and Tracks.
-Version Cake: 2.84
+> Use CakePHP 2.84 with AngularJS